-This No Starch Slow Cooker Pesto Minestrone Soup is a versatile, one-of-a-kind recipe that you need to try.
-Flavored to perfection, this Minestrone Soup freezes way better than traditional recipes so it’s perfect for meal planning.
+This easy Slow Cooker Keto Minestrone Soup is a versatile, low-carb dinner recipe that’s pure comfort food.
+A simple weeknight dinner, this healthier classic freezes better than traditional minestrone soup so it’s perfect for meal prep.

-Look online and you’ll find so many different recipes for minestrone soup.
-That’s because traditionally, there’s no set recipe for it; it’s meant to be made from whatever vegetables you have on hand.
+Look online and you’ll find so many different recipes for traditional minestrone soup.
+That’s because it’s so versatile, there’s no set recipe for this amazing comfort food.
+It’s meant to be made from whatever vegetables you have on hand.
 The only key ingredient that makes it a minestrone soup is beans.
-I like to use cannelini beans (also called Great Northern Beans) because they soak up the flavor of the broth.
-This flavorful thick vegetable soup can be adapted to your taste; if you prefer one vegetable over another, just change it up!
+I like to use Cannelini Beans (also called Great Northern Beans) because they soak up the flavor of the broth.
+This flavorful, thick vegetable soup can be adapted to your taste.
 I love adding pesto to the broth because it’s a simple way to add spice and flavor without a lot of fuss.

 - 1 onion, chopped

 - 1 red bell pepper, seeded and chopped

 - 2 15.5-oz cans cannelini beans, rinsed and drained (also called Great Northern Beans)

 - 1 14.5-oz can diced tomatoes

 - ½ cup prepared pesto

 - Parmesan cheese (optional, for garnish)